Jerry-Shaw/Nervsys/README.md

     only once right before calling functions under dirC.

     Notice:
+    Calling in process state (S2), on accessing first level sub-folders.
-    The keys in "LOAD" section point to the first level subfolders, while the setting values point to the functions which will be called when the subfolder is being accessed.
+    The keys in "LOAD" section point to the first level sub-folders, while the setting values point to the functions which will be called when the sub-folder is being accessed.
     "__construct" will be called if no function has been specified in the values.
-    Setting in array is allowed to call multiple functions.
+    Array setting is accepted to call multiple functions.
     Required arguments will be automatically passed.
     All returned values will be captured when exist.